chef/chef/DOC_CHANGES.md

 ### Encrypted Data Bags Version 3

 Encrypted Data Bag version 3 uses [GCM](http://en.wikipedia.org/wiki/Galois/Counter_Mode) internally.
 Ruby 2 and OpenSSL version 1.0.1 or higher are required to use it.

+### New windows_service resource

+The windows_service resource inherits from the service resource and has all the same options but adds an action and attribute.

+action :configure_startup - sets the startup type on the resource to the value of the `startup_type` attribute attribute startup_type - the value as a symbol that the startup type should be set to on the service, valid options :automatic, :manual, :disabled

+Note that the service resource will also continue to set the startup type to automatic or disabled, respectively, when the enabled or disabled actions are used.